If you're looking for a new car for 2021, be prepared to be overwhelmed.

 The move towards zero emissions, and with nine years away from a ban on the sale of new petrol and diesel cars, many of this year’s car launches come with a hybrid or electric option.

-We've rounded up some of the latest offerings to help you decide on your next set of wheels — whether you're looking for a compact runaround or a luxury SUV, there's something for everyone.
+We've rounded up 16 of the latest offerings to help you decide on your next set of wheels — whether you're looking for a compact run-around or a luxury SUV, there's something for everyone.

 And no matter what your upfront budget, don't forget to compare insurance quotes and consider each car's insurance group as this can significantly affect the cost of cover over the years.

 Each car is assigned an insurance group number 1-50 — the lower the group number, the less it typically costs to insure (dependent on other factors such as your driving history).

 For more information on insurance groups and a list of some of the cheapest cars to insure, read our guide here.
 And if you're looking for cars that are cheap to run, check out our list of fuel-efficient cars.

 This small sports SUV combines the Puma with its Fiesta ST stablemate.
 Initial reviews suggest this might be one of the exciting small car launches of the year.
 It has the Fiesta ST’s 197bhp 1.5-litre three-cylinder turbo petrol engine, along with lower suspension and improved brakes.
 It is expected to sit in the 19 car insurance group.

 A small SUV which shares its name, but not its look, with the fourth-generation Yaris.
 The only engine option is a 1.5-litre petrol that works in conjunction with an electric motor to produce 114bhp.
 The Yaris Cross should sit among the lower insurance groups, group 8.

 This small family hatchback is a replacement for the C4 Cactus.
 It comes with turbo petrol and diesel engine options and a fully electric version, with a 200-mile battery.
 It should attract a mid-range insurance premium, sitting around insurance group 25.